immasei/java-xxl-chess/README.md

 * Value of a move is tile value + piece value.
 The computer will choose the move with highest value.
 * If its king is under attack, it follows same rules as in `Check and Checkmate`
-* If there are multiple highest-value move, it choose a random move.
+* If there are multiple highest-value move, a random move will be chosen.

 ### Win and lose conditions